 Any news website has two ways of reaching the masses.The first one is to be approved for Google News or Bing News and ranked for their search engine.
 It is the same with other search engines.
 However, this is tough because of the strict quality criteria and monitoring.
 The second method is to reach people through social media like Facebook and Twitter.
 As of recent, Facebook has introduced an option to report fake news and Twitter might follow the trend soon.

 Despite the laws assisting in the freedom of the press, fake news is illegal in most countries.
-Thus, to prevent the problem from spreading further, many countries are teaming up to cross check the false news.
+Thus, to prevent the problem from spreading further, many countries are teaming up to cross-check the false news.

 The European Commission is contributing more resources towards checking the fake news.
 Germany is setting up a center to monitor disinformation.
 17 newsrooms in France are also joining hands with Facebook and Google to overcome the problem.

-Before sharing indiscriminately, we as users must fact check all the news available online by comparing it with what all has been published on authority websites.
+The human tendency is to immediately share something if the ‘news’ is something the person likes or wants to be true!
+But before sharing indiscriminately, we as users must fact check all the news available online by comparing it with what all has been published on authority websites.